EmbarkStudios/kajiya/README.md

 Special shout-outs go to:

-* Felix Westin for his [MinimalAtmosphere](https://github.com/Fewes/MinimalAtmosphere), which this project uses for sky rendering
+* Felix Westin for his [MinimalAtmosphere](https://github.com/Fewes/MinimalAtmosphere), which this project uses for sky rendering.
 * AMD, especially Dominik Baumeister and Guillaume Boissé for the [FidelityFX Shadow Denoiser](https://gpuopen.com/fidelityfx-denoiser/), which forms the basis of shadow denoising in `kajiya`.
 * Maik Klein for the Vulkan wrapper [ash](https://github.com/MaikKlein/ash), making it easy for `kajiya` to talk to the GPU.
 * Traverse Research and Jasper Bekkers for a number of highly relevant crates: